How to Get Rid of Ants Naturally

 The ants are already in.
 Now what?

-1. First, find out where they are coming in from and where they are going so that you can figure out the best way to tackle their removal.
+First, find out where they’re coming in from and where they’re going so you can figure out the best way to tackle their removal.
 Something attracted them and that will need to be cleaned up.
 Then find their entry point so that you can use one of the tips from above.

-2. Once you have found point A and point B, move on to clean up.
-You will obviously need to remove the ants from your counter, floor, cabinet or wherever they are.
+Once you’ve found point A and point B, move on to clean up.
+You’ll obviously need to remove the ants from your counter, floor, cabinet or wherever they are.
 You can wipe them up with a cloth (or paper towel if you don’t want to try to remove them from your cloth).

-3. Now on to the important part.
-You have to remove the pheromone trail.
+It’s also really important to remove the pheromone trail.
 You can use soapy water, a 50/50 water and vinegar mix, or the essential oil spray.
-If you don’t clean up the trail, other ants will be able to easily find the same food source.
+If you don’t clean up the trail, other ants will be able to find the same food source.

 I don’t know about you, but my first instinct is to kill any bugs I see in my house (or call for my adventurous daughter to do it for me).
 However, this may not always be the most effective way to rid your home of ants in the long term.

-If you can resist the temptation to kill them immediately, you can make an ant poison they will take back to their colony and feed to all of their friends.
-It requires a little bit of patience but will pay off in the end.
+The most effective way is to make an ant poison they will take back to their colony and feed to all of their friends.
+It requires a little bit of patience but pays off in the end.

-I learned this trick from Katie of Kitchen Stewardship on a podcast episode.
-It does not immediately remove the ants from your kitchen (in fact it may seem like it attracts more at first, which is actually a good thing) but it works really well for the long term because it works to eliminate the colony and not just the ants entering your home.
+This doesn’t immediately remove the ants from your kitchen, but it works well in the long term.
+It may seem like it attracts more at first, which is actually a good thing here Borax helps eliminate the entire colony and not just the ants entering your home.

-She recommends mixing equal parts Borax (I use this one) and corn syrup and spreading it on an index card.
+Mix equal parts Borax and corn syrup and spread it on an index card.
 The ants are attracted to the corn syrup and carry it back to their nest.
 All the ants that feed on the corn syrup mixture will be killed by the Borax.
+I’ll put this in a location away from curious pets and kids.
 (I cover the safety of using Borax here.)

 Option 2: Baking Soda

-If you are uncomfortable with using Borax, you can try using baking soda.
+If you’re uncomfortable with Borax, you can try baking soda.
 Mix equal parts baking soda and powdered sugar and place it in a lid near where you think the ants are coming in.
-The powdered sugar will attract them, but since they are unable to differentiate between the sugar and the baking soda, they will carry both back to their nest.
+The powdered sugar will attract them, but since they’re unable to differentiate between the sugar and the baking soda, they will carry both back to their nest.

-When ants consume baking soda it reacts with the acidic substance in their bodies and is fatal to them.
+When ants eat baking soda it reacts with the acidic substance in their bodies and is fatal to them.
 Again, not an immediate fix, but very beneficial in the long term.

 Other Ant Killing Tips to Try